cristiandc01/HomeCAN_Relay/README.md

-# CANBUS relay Firmware for STM32
+# HomeCAN relay Firmware for STM32

 This firmware allows you to create a configurable 6ch relay node controlled via canbus